danpadcz/optee-rpi3-attack/README.md

 ### After building

+Run `make img-help` in the `your_optee_build_dir/build` directory and follow the steps in the output of the command to flash your SD card.
-Continue following the tutorial on the [RPI3 part of the OP-TEE documentation](https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#build-instructions) to load OP-TEE onto the RPI3.
+For more info use the [RPI3 part of the OP-TEE documentation](https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#build-instructions).

 ## Step 2 - replace the hello_world TA with the attacking TA